AY2021S2-CS2103T-W14-3/tp/docs/UserGuide.md

 <a name="addMember"></a>
 ### 1. Add Member: `addMember`

-With new members joining the club, you can add a new member along with his/her contact number to the contact list.
+With new members joining the club, you can add a new member along with his/her contact number and email to the contact list.

 Format: `addMember NAME -p PHONE_NUMBER -e EMAIL [-r ROLE]`

 * The field ROLE is optional.
 * NAME and ROLE fields can take on any values with alphanumeric characters.
 * PHONE field has to have a minimum length of 3 digits and maximum length of 15 digits.
+* EMAIL field must be valid with a local-part followed by '@' and then the domain name.
 * If role field is not specified, person will be assigned a default role of member.

 Assumptions: